d3zon1x/BRA-Python-Phonebook/README.md

 2. Type:
    `git checkout PYnnn`

 ### 4. 🔶 Create a New Branch for Your Work
 * **What:** Create your own branch to work on.
 * **Why:** Keeps your changes organized and separate.
 * **How:**
 1. Type:
    `git checkout -b yourname-task`
+   Example:
-   Example: `git checkout -b anna-levels`
+   `git checkout -b memory-checker`

 ### 5. 📝 Make Your Changes
 * **What:** Edit or add files to complete your task.